City-Bureau/city-scrapers-template/docs/04-development.md

 How can we write better code, refactor with confidence, and document precisely how your spider was intended to behave?
 Tests.

 Our general approach to writing tests is to save a copy of a site's HTML in `tests/files` and then use that HTML to verify the behavior of each spider.
-In this way, we avoid needing a network connection to run tests and our tests don't break every time a site's content is updated.
+By saving a copy we avoid needing a network connection to run tests, and our tests don't break every time a site's content is updated.

 This is a great opportunity to practice [test-driven-development](https://www.agilealliance.org/glossary/tdd/):